richchapler/AzureSolutionsDocumentation/wip/AI_DeploymentSuggestions.md

 7. MIssing JWT token (this would indicate the message didnt originate from teams / related to detecting spam or unexpected sources of ingress)

 ### Cost Management

+*	Nothing fine grained
+*	We have a cost dashboard for subscriptions that is on my task list to get setup for all subscriptions at International

 * **Cost Tracking:**
  - Implement monitoring to track usage and costs at the individual user level.